LucDoh/CASAFFI/README.md

 To run:
 runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)

-where here the TIF stack to analyze is named "6e6ACSF_0ms_3_MMStack.tif".
+where here the TIF stack to analyze is named "6e6ACSF_0ms_3_MMStack.tif", and is found in a directory named data one directory above.

 More details at the top of runAll.m: